Kadantte/Aishite/README.md

 ## Q. Will there be **web version** given its powered by Electron?

 Possibly, but nothing is confirmed.<br>
-As such, there are some technical difficulties due to **Browser**s' inheirt restrictions for security (e.g. prevent spoofing).<br>
+As such, there are some technical difficulties due to **Browser**s' inheirt restrictions.<br>
-Fact, its possible to avoid most of it, via backend as more, but it will require me to host a server which equals monthly fees.<br>
+Though, its possible to avoid most of it, via backend as more,<br>
+but it will require me to host a server which equals monthly fees.<br>
 Throughout years I developed everyone was just lurking... why would I spend my money then?<br>

 # Installation